Montenegro Mountain Hiking Holiday

-Our Tour Leaders believe that you haven’t really been to Montenegro without climbing at least one peak above 2,000 meters!
-Our hiking in Montenegro holiday is probably the optimal “transversal” through the most attractive and highest areas of Montenegro, starting near the borders of Albania and Kosovo in the Prokletije, climbing up above the clouds in the Komovi Mountains and enjoying the pastures and virgin forest of Bjelasica and Biogradska gora National Park.
-You’ll also discover the hidden treasures of Mt Lola, a beauty that’s well away from all the tourist paths and we’ll finish up among the highest peaks in Durmitor National Park.
-Every tour will bring us to at least one peak each day, so you will need a head for heights and good hiking ability.
-All the while, we’ll enjoy stunning views, untouched nature, fresh air, silence and different landscapes.
+Our Tour Leaders believe that you haven’t really been hiking in Montenegro without climbing to at least one peak above 2,000 metres!
+Our three-centre mountain hiking holiday is probably the most optimal “transversal” through Montenegro’s most attractive and highest areas in 7 days.
+We start near the borders of Albania and Kosovo in the Prokletije, climb up above the clouds in the Komovi Mountains and enjoy the wild flowers, pastures and virgin forest of Bjelasica and Biogradska Gora National Park.
+You’ll also discover the hidden treasures of Mount Lola, a beauty that’s well away from all the tourist paths, and finish up among the tall peaks UNESCO-protected Durmitor National Park.
+Our goal is to reach at least one peak each day, so you will need a head for heights and good hiking ability.
+All the while, we’ll enjoy stunning views, untouched nature, fresh air, silence and outstanding landscapes.

-This program, of course, is not only about staying in the mountains.
-During the tour you’ll experience local traditions, history, legends, tasteful cuisine, churches and monasteries…in short, you will see all the contrasts that make our country so special!
+This program, of course, is not only about hiking in Montenegro’s mountains.
+During the tour, you’ll experience local traditions, history, legends, local food, churches and monasteries… in short, you will see all the contrasts that make Montenegro so special!

 All transport, accommodation and meals are included, as well as a 24/7 qualified guide who will collect you from your location and bring you back to Podgorica Airport at the end of your trip.
-This holiday is not suitable for vegans and the itinerary is subject to change depending on time of year and weather conditions.
+The exact hikes on the itinerary may change depending on time of year, weather conditions and other factors.